rstudio/rstudio-conf-2022-program/lightning-talks/accelerating-geospatial-computing-using-apache.md

 talk_id: 22036
 talk_slug: accelerating-geospatial-computing-using-apache
 talk_type: lightning
+talk_tags: [interop, production, spatial]
 session_slug: lightning-talks
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Accelerating geospatial computing using Apache Arrow
+talk_title: "Accelerating geospatial computing using Apache Arrow"
 # A short version of the title, suitable for small displays
 talk_title_short: Accelerating geospatial computing using Apache Arrow
 # A link to your talk's materials, when ready